Section 01

 Fewer Lenders, Bigger Checks — and a Borrower Line That Leads the Dollar Line

-Herfindahl–Hirschman Index on 7(a) funded volume climbed from 112 at the FY21 trough to 181 in FY25 — an 8-year high, up 62% in four years, and still well inside the DOJ “unconcentrated” zone (< 1,500).
-Active lender count fell from 1,451 to 1,308 over the same span, a 10% decline.
-The headline number travels, but the more useful fact is in the wedge chart below: the top-10 line for loan count (44.7% in FY25) sits well above the top-10 line for volume (32.0%), and the gap has been widening since FY22.
+Market concentration climbed from a 2021 low to its highest level since FY2017.
+We measure it with HHI — the Herfindahl-Hirschman Index, the standard antitrust gauge that sums each lender’s squared market share, where higher values mean fewer lenders hold more share.
+The 7(a) funded-volume HHI moved from 112 in FY21 to 181 in FY25, up 62% in four years, still well below the DOJ’s 1,500 “unconcentrated” threshold but trending the wrong way.
+Active lender count fell from 1,451 to 1,308 over the same stretch, a 10% decline.
+The more useful fact sits in the wedge chart below: the top-10 line for loan count (44.7% in FY25) sits well above the top-10 line for dollar volume (32.0%), and the gap has been widening since FY22.
 Nearly half of every SBA 7(a) borrower in FY25 walked into one of ten lenders; only a third of the dollars went to those same ten names.
-The top-10 cohort specializes in smaller-dollar Express loans, so the borrower experience is materially more concentrated than the dollar-flow headline reveals.
+The top-10 cohort is weighted toward smaller-dollar Express loans, so the borrower experience is more concentrated than the dollar-flow headline reveals.

 Panel 1 — HHI time series